opensourcejokes/osj/README.txt

-Hi, I'm starting to write ande perform stand-up.
+Hi, I'm starting to write and perform stand-up.
 I've started this git repository to track my jokes (/jokes/*.tex) and my sets, so I can have a complete picture of how they change over time as I perform them.
 I'll also be able to see how my sets change: which jokes are kept or removed, and